 Fashion painting and drawing

-The interior rendering was added definition for the presentation.
-Due to the limited time of the program, I only did two exterior elevations in AutoCAD on a 286.
+The interior rendering was added into the presentation, due to the time in learning the program.
+Architecture was the subject chosen at the beginning of the program.
+Near the end of the program, two exterior elevations were done in AutoCAD on a 286.

 "A WEEKEND SURF TRIP"

 It was 5:30 a.m. on a Saturday morning in June 1992.
 Having taken care of what needed to be done, we crossed over to Tijuana in the cover of morning’s darkness.
 Everything seemed black and white, the early morning black, and the headlights white.
 I would be doing all the driving since the other four individuals in my truck weren’t old enough to have a driver’s license.